 However, in order to get a travel statement credit, your credit card purchase must be coded in one of many specific travel related categories which unfortunately don’t include theme park ticket purchases at the gate.
 Fortunately, websites like aResTravel.com and Undercover Tourist do code their credit card transaction in a way that allows them to qualify for travel statement credit redemption.

 If you want even more “free money” to use toward Disneyland tickets, your spouse can also sign up for a Capital One Venture credit card.
-They’ll earn another 50,000 bonus miles by spending $3,000 in purchases within three months of opening your account and end up with at least another 56,000 miles worth a $560 travel statement credit.
-Of course, you could also go for the big 100K bonus on one or two Capital One Venture cards, which would give you double the miles.
+They’ll earn another 60,000 bonus miles by spending $3,000 in purchases within three months of opening your account and end up with at least another 66,000 miles worth a $660 travel statement credit.

 Another Way to Get Free Disneyland Tickets – Chase Ultimate Rewards